Surgical Post-Training: Proximal On-Policy Distillation for Reasoning with Knowledge Retention

-\paragraph{Reward-SFT} We introduce Reward-SFT as a control baseline to isolate the effect of the implicit reward from the influence of negative samples.
-Unlike SFT, which optimizes the likelihood of tokens directly, this objective simply maximizes the probability of the chosen response $y^+$ being classified as ``correct'' under the implicit reward formulation:
+\textbf{Reward-SFT.}\quad We introduce Reward-SFT as a control baseline to isolate the effect of the implicit reward from the influence of negative samples.
+Unlike SFT, which directly maximizes the token-level likelihood, this objective simply maximizes the probability of the chosen response $y^+$ being classified as ``correct'' under the implicit reward formulation:

 Functionally, this treats the optimization as a binary classification task where the model learns to classify $y^+$ as ``high reward'' relative to the reference distribution.

-As illustrated in \Cref{fig:ifeval}, a significant divergence in generalization capability is observed.
+As illustrated in \cref{fig:ifeval}, we observe a significant divergence in generalization capability.
 SFT+ suffers from immediate catastrophic forgetting, with IFEval performance decaying monotonically as training progresses.
-DPO remains stable and even gains slight improvements.
+DPO remains stable and even improves slightly.
 Crucially, similar to SFT+, Reward-SFT does not see negative data, yet it matches the OOD stability of DPO.
-This finding suggests that \textit{the resistance to forgetting stems from the implicit regularization inherent in the reward formulation}.
+This finding suggests that the resistance to forgetting stems from \emph{the implicit regularization inherent in the reward formulation}.